-Choir Rehearsal Technique: Emotion, Technique, Group Unity—how to get it all!
-(David Thomas & members of The Portland Choir & Orchestra)
+Choir Rehearsal Technique: Emotion, Technique, Unity – How to Get it All!
+(Dr. David Thomas and Members of the Portland Choir and Orchestra)

 Dr. Thomas and the PCO Adult Choir will engage in a “normal” rehearsal; at least for the first few minutes…comments from class members will direct what happens next.
 You are welcome to simply observe but we also invite you to throw your voice into the class conversation and influence the flow of this rehearsal.
 You will not be conducting, rather adding comments, asking questions, and giving feedback on how the rehearsal is progressing.
 We expect that all of us will come away with new ideas for effective rehearsal management as we work together in this unique class setting.

-Observe 3 student conductors (workshop attendees) as they work on polishing hymns in choir performance, using the Portland Choir & Orchestra for demonstration.
-Nearly titled “Show What You Mean and Mean What You Show”, this class will offer specific guidance on refining the conductor’s physical gestures to more effectively encourage the desired singing from the choir.
-Dr. David Thomas will coach participants on how to convey through physical movement the desired phrasing, color, dynamics, balance, blend, and more.
+Observe 3 workshop attendees as they work on polishing hymns in choir performance, using the PCO Adult Choir for demonstration.
+Alternatively titled “Show What You Mean and Mean What You Show”, this class will offer specific guidance on refining the conductor’s physical gestures to more effectively encourage the desired singing from the choir.

 Are You Listening?
 The Power of Engaging Children’s Attention so that You Can Bear Testimony During Primary Singing Time (Sharla Dance)